 - Dozens of premieres & prestigious international performers

-- See also: Concerts in Vienna
+- See also:

-What’s Wien Modern all about?
+What’s Wien Modern?

 Put away the period costume and your plastic Mozart figurine.
 We’re talking more John Cage than Johann Strauss in a celebration of contemporary music that also draws in the visual arts.

-About a month’s worth of concerts and other events gently nudge aside the traditional music scene to give voice to more avant-garde approaches, fearlessly incorporating electronic music and the visual arts to pronounce classical music as an ongoing process.
+About a month’s worth of concerts and other events gently nudge aside the conventional music scene to give voice to more avant-garde approaches, fearlessly incorporating electronic music, dance, and similar to pronounce classical music as an ongoing process.

-2018 dates & tickets
+2023 dates and tickets